-B.6.6.
-Reinsurance
+B.6.8.
+Reinsurance:

-The Actuarial Function considers that the Reinsurance Arrangements per YE21 are conforming with the Reinsurance Policy and the Risk Appetite Policy.
+The Actuarial Function considers that the Reinsurance Arrangements as of YE2s are conforming with the Reinsurance Policy and the Risk Appetite Policy.
+The reinsurance structure must be analysed to integrate optimally the new portfolio acquired from NN.

-B.6.7.
-Risk management system
+B.6.9.
+Risk management system:

-The Actuarial Function contributes to the Risk Management by reviewing various deliverables of the Risk department:
+The Actuarial Function contributes to the Risk Management by participating in the drafting of the ORSA, RSR, SFCR, and Self-assessment reports, and by reviewing various deliverables, namely: